European Parliament President David Sassoli dies after hospitalization | DW | 11.01.2022

 On Monday, the EU parliament confirmed he had been admitted to hospital in Italy on December 26.

-In September 2021, during the plenary session of the parliament, the 65-year-old came down with a bad case of pneumonia.
+In September 2021, during a plenary session of the parliament, the 65-year-old came down with a bad case of pneumonia.

 Sassoli had been president of the 705-seat EU parliament since 2019.